CS3216-Bubble/bubble-user-rn/README.md

-# bubble-user-rn-ios
+# bubble-user-rn
-[IOS-Native] React-Native and React flavour of Bubble: A problem-solving and stress management anonymous chat application
+[Native] React-Native flavour of Bubble: A problem-solving and stress management anonymous chat application